LucDuponcheelAtGitHub/PSBP/README.md

 [Ceci n'est pas une pipe](https://en.wikipedia.org/wiki/The_Treachery_of_Images), of the painting of René Magritte.
 The painting itself is, of course, not a pipe, it is a description of a pipe. yet, when you look at the painting, you might think of it as being a pipe.
-Much in the same way, when an architect is showing you the specification of a house, for example as a 3D animation, a (special kind of) description, communication, by abuse of language, happens using words like kitchen resp. bathroom instead of kitchen specification resp. bathroom specification.
+Much in the same way, when an architect is showing you the description of a house, for example as a 3D animation, communication, by abuse of language, happens using words like kitchen resp. bathroom instead of kitchen description resp. bathroom desctiption.

+Agreed, specifications and descriptions are not really the same thing.
+Specifications specify what things should be all about, while descriptions describe what things are all about.
+As such a descriptions is a (special kind of) implementation.

 ## Programs versus Computations

-Using its computing related unary type constructor classes, the standard `Lean` library already enables "Computation Specification Based Programming".
-So why promoting "Program Specification Based Programming" in the first place?
+The computing related unary type constructor classes of the standard `Lean` library already enable "Computation Specification Based Programming".

+So why promoting the `PSBP` library enabling "Program Specification Based Programming"?

 In short, informally, and very subjective, it is all a matter of taste (you may wish to give up reading the course).